What is a Canopy Height Model (CHM)?

 Generate Accurate CHMs with LidarVisor

 LidarVisor generates accurate CHMs by first producing high-quality terrain models through AI-powered ground classification.
-Use them for tree detection, height statistics, or export for analysis in your forestry software.
+Use them for tree detection, height statistics, carbon estimation, or export for analysis in your forestry software.